# #

 Recommended but with reservations: The New Oxford American Dictionary, published in 2001, is now out in a second edition.
 I own and use the first edition, which I find workmanlike in some respects but wanting in others.
 The definitions are mostly well written and the usage notes are admirably prescriptive, but the pronunciations sometimes favor the trendy and the editors have been rather cavalier in applying the archaic label; for example, NOA inexplicably designates the "idle, indolent" sense of otiose archaic, though American Heritage and RHWC give that sense first.
 And though NOA is about the same size as American Heritage, its vocabulary has some surprising holes for a work of 2,000-plus pages: agon, billingsgate, faceup, fustigate, Hudibrastic, irrefrangible, kerygma, and longanimity are only a few of the words I've found conspicuously absent.

 I do not recommend the nation’s bestselling dictionary, Merriam-Webster’s Collegiate, tenth (1993) or eleventh (2003) editions, for several reasons.
 The print is uncomfortably dense, the writing is stiff, and the Collegiate is the most permissive of the major American dictionaries.
 It sanctions many questionable, eccentric, and stigmatized pronunciations, and its usage notes often take great pains to justify locutions that many authorities find objectionable and that are best avoided.
+I will admit that it has one strong point, though: there are plenty of excellent and helpful synonym discriminations.

 Also avoid the Encarta Dictionary of World English (1999), another oversized desk dictionary posing as unabridged.
 Financed by Microsoft, this "first dictionary born in the Information Age" was produced hastily and carelessly.
 It is marred by clunky writing and riddled with errors.
 Don’t waste good money on this shoddy work.
 Its abridgment, the Microsoft Encarta College Dictionary, is a better work.
 It has fewer errors and some useful features, but the print is very small.